-As at 31 December 2021, in accordance with the principles set out in the Commission Implementing Regulation (EU) 2016/313, the following were reported:
+As at 31 December 2022, in accordance with the principles set out in the Commission Implementing Regulation (EU) 2021/451, the following were reported:

-- concentration of financing by counterparty, includes information on the funds of one financial client.
+- concentration of financing by counterparty, includes information on the funds of three clients, of which two are financial client.
 The funds raised exceed the threshold of 1% of total liabilities. - concentration of financing by product type, confirms that the main source of financing at ING Bank Śląski S.A. there are customer deposits.
-The most important are savings accounts of retail clients (of which 78% are covered by the deposit guarantee scheme) and current accounts of retail clients (of which 62% are covered by the deposit guarantee scheme).
-Unsecured wholesale financing is only 14% of the financing indicated in reporting in accordance with the EU Commission Regulation.
+The most important are savings accounts of retail clients (of which 77% are covered by the deposit guarantee scheme) and current accounts of retail clients (of which 67% are covered by the deposit guarantee scheme).
+Unsecured wholesale financing is only 19% of the financing indicated in reporting in accordance with the EU Commission Regulation.
 The information includes the total amount of funding received for each product category for which the threshold of 1% of total commitments is exceeded.

 The existing funding structure is well diversified.
-The funding structure at the end of 2021 and 2020 split into direct and mutual funding is presented below.
+The funding structure at the end of 2022 and 2021 split into direct and mutual funding is presented below.
 Direct funding is provided mainly by retail and corporate customers while mutual funding comprised primarily funds acquired from other banks.